 Here is a simple recipe for whip cream using egg white.
 You might have come across multiple methods to make whip cream just like me.

-Granulated sugar will give you grainy texture.
+Granulated sugar will give you a grainy texture.
 Additionally, it will take more time to dissolve.
-To do this you will over whisk the egg whites which will shatter it completely.
+To do this, you will over whisk the egg whites, which will shatter it completely.
 As a result, instead of soft peaks, you will get a free-flowing whip cream.
 I have written a secret ingredient to fix an over whipped cream.
 Read further to find it out.

 Pasteurize Egg Whites

 Cooked eggs are harmless.
-But if you are using raw eggs or egg whites for recipes or cake frosting then pasteurizing them is essential.
-Doing this you eliminate the risk of infection by salmonella bacteria.
-A food poisoning agent.
+But if you are using raw eggs or egg whites for recipes or cake frosting, then pasteurizing them is essential.
+By doing this, you eliminate the risk of infection by salmonella bacteria—a food poisoning agent.